The Best Cat Scratching Posts in 2022

 Q: Where should I place my cat scratcher?

 Getting the best place for your cat scratchers mean your kit is more likely to use them.
 High traffic areas in your home are ideal; tuck it away in dark or isolated area and they will usually just ignore it.
 High traffic areas have two benefits – cats like to mark their territory and will want they scratching hard work visibly seen.
 And by using a scratcher in a well-used area of your home, you can save your furniture from the cat claw treatment!
 Cats also like to have a good scratch when they first wake up, so putting scratching posts near to their favorite sleeping spot is also a wise idea.
 And finally, putting a cat scratcher tree in a high traffic area that is also near to a window is a double-whammy for your kit, as they also like to perch and watch the outside world-especially wildlife - go by.
+You may also like our article on cat window perches.

 Q: How do I attract my cat to a scratching post?